Scientists Look For Antibiotic-Resistant Germs In Raw Sewage

 The team of European scientists validated the approach by using it to identify known trends in antibiotic use and resistance across Europe.

-"This is really important work," says Amy Pruden, a professor of civil and environmental engineering at Virginia Tech who wasn't involved in this study.
+"This is really important work," says Amy Pruden, a professor of civil and environmental engineering at Virginia Tech, who wasn't involved in this study.
 "Some call [antibiotic resistance] the biggest health challenge of the 21st century.
 We've been studying it in hospitals and clinics and the problem is not going away.
 Environmental surveillance is a big missing piece of the puzzle."

-Currently, programs like the National Antibiotic Resistance Monitoring Network, or NARMS, in the U.S. or the European equivalent European Antimicrobial Resistance Surveillance Network, EARS-Net, monitor levels of resistance by collecting samples of bacteria from people in hospitals.
-This monitoring is happening relatively late in the game, after the resistant bacteria have already caused harm, and can be expensive and time consuming according to the authors.
+Currently, programs like the National Antibiotic Resistance Monitoring Network in the U.S. or the European equivalent, European Antimicrobial Resistance Surveillance Network, monitor levels of resistance by collecting samples of bacteria from people in hospitals.
+This monitoring is happening relatively late in the game, after the resistant bacteria have already caused harm, and can be expensive and time-consuming, according to the authors.

 Many scientists and public health officials are calling for a more holistic approach that considers the broader ecosystem in which these bacteria live.
-Antibiotic-resistant strains of bacteria get a leg up in our guts, where they out-compete susceptible bacteria when doused with antibiotics.
-Some portion of these resistant bacteria get flushed down our toilets, and sent to wastewater treatment plants
+Antibiotic-resistant strains of bacteria get a leg up in our guts, where they outcompete susceptible bacteria when doused with antibiotics.
+Some portion of these resistant bacteria get flushed down our toilets and sent to wastewater treatment plants

 "If you want to see a mirror of the urban environment from a microbiological perspective, you have to look at wastewater sewage," says Célia Manaia, a microbiologist at Universidade Católica Portuguesa who co-led the study.
 She says that the concentration of antibiotic-resistance genes in sewage makes treatment plants ideal monitoring sites.